-On this page is an overview of some of the most high-profile potential and actual use of metrics on a national and international scale.
+On this page is an overview of some of the most high-profile potential and actual use of metrics on an institutional, national and international scale.

 National Research Assessment Exercises

 Immediately after the completion of the national Research Assessment Exercise (RAE) in 2008, conducted by the Higher Education Funding Council for England (HEFCE), HEFCE began to investigate the possibilities of using bibliometric data as part of the evaluation process in the next assessment exercise, which would be known as REF (Research Excellence Framework) 2014.

 The conclusion from these investigations was that 'citation information is not sufficiently robust to be used formulaically or as a primary indicator of quality in the REF; but there is scope for such data to inform and enhance the process of expert review.'

 Citation information was therefore used to inform expert review in Main Panels A and B in REF 2014.
 In April 2014, a further review by HEFCE of the role of metrics in research assessment was announced, and its report, 'The Metric Tide', was published in July 2015.